-5.4.2 Contextual Influence.
-We next examined LG's tendency to categorize the faces as conveying the emotion of the context.
-For this analysis, the mean percentage of responses corresponding with the context emotion in each condition (congruent, high similarity, low similarity) was compared between groups (LG and controls), collapsed across all 3 facial expressions (anger, disgust, and sadness).
-As seen in Figure 6, the control group displayed a highly characteristic similarity effect.
+disgust, and sadness).
+As seen in Fig. 6, the control group displayed a highly characteristic similarity effect.
 This mirrored the effect of accuracy on facial expression recognition, showing the strongest contextual influence in the identity condition, less contextual influence in the high similarity condition, and the least amount of contextual influence in the low similarity condition.
 By contrast, LG showed similar levels of contextual influence in all conditions.

-The statistical analyses concur with this pattern: Repeated-measures Group × Context similarity ANOVA showed a significant effect of the context condition, F(2, 12) = 6.6, MSe = 139.6, p < .01, and no effect of the group F(1,6) = 1.0.
+The statistical analyses concur with this pattern: Repeated-measures $Group \times Context$ similarity ANOVA showed a significant effect of the context condition, F(2, 12) = 6.6, MSe = 139.6, p < .01, and no effect of the group F(1, 6) = 1.0.
 Most importantly, a significant interaction between the group and context condition F(2, 12) = 9.03, MSe = 139.6, p < .004, indicated that LG's pattern of contextual influence was different than that of the controls.

 Follow up t-tests were used to examine if LG's similarity effect pattern was indeed atypical.
-We used the Revised Standardized Difference Test (RSDT) which allows intra-individual comparisons in different conditions by using normative data from a small N control group (Crawford and Garthwaite, 2005).
-The results showed that the difference between LG's scores in the congruent vs. high similarity conditions was indeed abnormal and highly unlikely to occur in controls (one tailed), t(6) = 2.298, p < 0.03.
-Similarly, the difference between LG's scores in the low similarity vs. high similarity conditions was highly unlikely to occur in controls (one tailed), t(6) = 2.3, p < 0.03.
+We used the Revised Standardized Difference Test (RSDT) which allows intraindividual comparisons in different conditions by using normative data from a small N control group (Crawford and Garthwaite, 2005).
+The results showed that the difference between LG's scores in the congruent versus high similarity conditions was indeed abnormal and highly unlikely to occur in controls (one tailed), t(6) = 2.298, p < .03.
+Similarly, the difference between LG's scores in the low similarity versus high similarity conditions was highly unlikely to occur in controls (one tailed), t(6) = 2.3, p < .03.
 These analyses indicate that LG's pattern of contextual influence was abnormal in the sense that he did not show a typical similarity effect.
 While controls showed a gradual decline in contextual influence as a function similarity between the expression in the face and the expression of the face that would have fit the context, LG did not show such a reliable pattern.